 For more information, see our page on HRA Approval.

-What if it's not a 'research' project?
+What if it's a different kind of study?

-Quality Improvement (QI)
+2. Quality Improvement (QI)

-Service Evaluation / Development
+3. Service Evaluation

 Service Evaluation is defined as study in which research procedures are used in a systematic way to judge the quality or worth of a service or intervention, providing evidence that can be used to improve it.
 An evaluaiton provides practical information to help decide whether a development or service should be continued or not.
 Evaluation also involves making judgements about the value of what is being evaluated.
 Service evaluations must be assessed for compliance with regulatory and ethical standards by the Trust’s Governance and Ethics Committee for Studies and Evaluations (GECSE).
 For these projects, investigators should complete a template Proposal for a Service Evaluation and submit it to email@example.com